-Itch is a clinical problem that leaves many sufferers insufficiently treated, >20 million in the USA (1-3).
-This is also caused by incomplete understanding of its molecular, cellular and cell-to-cell signaling mechanisms.
-Neural pathways have been understood as key for itch, whereby specialized primary sensory pruriceptor neurons relay sensory afferent information to itch-transmitting neural pathways, ultimately evoking the sensation of itch (2,4-8).
+Itch is a clinical problem that leaves many sufferers insufficiently treated, with >20 million in the United States (1-3).
+This is also caused by incomplete understanding of its molecular, cellular, and cell-to-cell signaling mechanisms.
+Neural pathways have been understood as key for itch, whereby specialized primary sensory pruriceptor neurons relay sensory afferent information to itch-transmitting neural pathways, ultimately evoking the sensation of itch (2, 4-8).
 Exogenous or endogenous pruritogens are thought to act on primary sensory neurons, producing the sensation of itch by activating the pruriceptors expressed by these afferents.
-Primary pruriceptor neurons may receive modulatory signals from atopic-inflammatory cells, such as mast-cells, and also from epidermal keratinocytes (7).
+Primary pruriceptor neurons may receive modulatory signals from atopic inflammatory cells, such as mast cells, and also from epidermal keratinocytes (7).
 It was recently elucidated that the atopia cytokine, thymic stromal lymphopoietin (TSLP), was secreted from skin keratinocytes to activate TRPA1 ion channels on primary pruriceptor neurons and induced itch (9).
-Despite this landmark discovery, mechanisms how the epidermal keratinocyte specifically functions to evoke itch remain largely unknown, especially mechanistic insights that rely on precise genetic targeting of genes-of-interest only in keratinocytes.
+Despite this landmark discovery, mechanisms of how the epidermal keratinocyte specifically functions to evoke itch remain largely unknown, especially mechanistic insights that rely on precise genetic targeting of genes-of-interest only in keratinocytes.
 In other words, molecular and cell-to-cell signaling mechanisms of forefront pruri-transduction are elusive.

-We have recently defined a mechanism how ultraviolet B (UVB) radiation activates TRPV4 ion channels in skin epidermal keratinocytes (10).
-Their genetically-encoded, inducible absence in skin keratinocytes suffices to contain pain and tissue-damage evoked by UVB overexposure.
-In skin keratinocytes, TRPV4 activation by UVB is potentiated by endothelin-1 (ET-1) via endothelin receptors A and B. TRPV4-activation in these cells leads to Ca++ influx which in turn increases gene expression of ET-1, providing the substrate of a feed-forward mechanism that sustains organismal pain.
-This is an interesting observation in the context of itch, because ET-1 injection into skin is known to cause itch in human subjects, and evokes scratching behavior in experimental animals upon intradermal injection (11-16).
-TRPV4 has been implicated in other forms of pain (10,17-26).
-It is a multimodally-activated TRPV channel, e.g. activated by changes in osmotic pressure, mechanical, UVB and chemical cues, and modified by thermal cues (27-31).
-Except the recent elucidation of TRPV4's role as ionotropic receptor for UVB in keratinocytes to reprogram these cells into organismal pain generators, its role in pain has been attributed to its expression in primary sensory neurons.
+We recently defined a mechanism of how ultraviolet B $(UVB)^3$ radiation activates TRPV4 ion channels in skin epidermal keratinocytes (10).
+Their genetically encoded, inducible absence in skin keratinocytes suffices to contain pain and tissue damage evoked by UVB overexposure.
+In skin keratinocytes, TRPV4 activation by UVB is potentiated by endothelin-1 (ET-1) via endothelin receptors A and B. TRPV4-activation in these cells leads to Ca2+ influx, which in turn increases gene expression of ET-1, providing the substrate of a feed-forward mechanism that sustains organismal pain.
+This is an interesting observation in the context of itch because ET-1 injection into skin is known to cause itch in human subjects and evokes scratching behavior in experimental animals upon intradermal